gridpane/prime-mover/README.md

 This is all very VERY aplha right now.
 Use at your own risk.

-This is basically a highly neutered version of the MigrateSafely migration tool we use internally at GridPane.com
+This is a highly neutered/smashed together version of the MigrateSafely migration tool we use internally at GridPane.com

+We're adding in all kinds of old work presently which needs to be tested, refactored, streamlined, and integrated into this work.

-So all kinds of things might be completely broken.
+So all kinds of things might be (i.e. ARE ALMOST CERTAINLY) completely broken.
 Please feel free to help out.

 Best of luck!
 Drop me a line at patrick at gridpane dot com